Get Free Solar Panel Quotes

 Depth of Discharge (DoD) means how much you can use the battery before recharging it.

-Solar batteries should not be run to 0% before recharging or the lifespan will be shortened significantly.
-The same principal applies to the batteries in our phones and laptops.
+Most solar batteries should not be run to 0% before recharging or the lifespan will be shortened significantly.
+The same principle applies to the batteries in our phones and laptops.

 The bigger your house and the higher your energy usage, the higher capacity your solar battery will need.
 This may increase the cost of the system.